-Mick Fleetwood is one of the most celebrated drummers of all time, a musician who is the glue that has kept Fleetwood Mac ticking for over 50 years.
-On reflection, looking back on a simply remarkable career, there really isn’t much that Fleetwood hasn’t done and there is a reason why he is seen as being such an integral figure in the world of music.
+Mick Fleetwood is one of the most celebrated drummers of all time, a musician who is the glue that kept Fleetwood Mac ticking for over 50 years.
+On reflection, looking back on a simply remarkable career, there really isn’t much that Fleetwood hasn’t achieved.
+There is a reason the drummer is widely credited as an integral figure in the world of music.

-Everyone undoubtedly has a different opinion on what the best Fleetwood Mac track is but there are very few people who are more qualified to speak on the topic than Mick Fleetwood himself.
-The drummer is one of only two omnipresent alongside John McVie in the plethora of different line-up’s the band have had over the last half a century.
+Most fans will, undoubtedly, have a different opinion on what can be regarded as the best Fleetwood Mac songs in existence.
+However, there are very few people more qualified to discuss the topic than Mick Fleetwood himself.
+The drummer is one of only two omnipresent band members – alongside John McVie – in what has been a plethora of different line-up’s over the last half a century.
 With a host of new fans now flocking to check out the band who soundtracked the most famous TikTok video of all time, it led us to ask one question: which songs would the leader of the band pick as his favourites?

-With a repertoire like Fleetwood Mac’s, it is an almost impossible task to pick out just one track and the drummer was unable to narrow it down to less than eight when asked by Music Radar.
+With a repertoire that Fleetwood Mac can boast, it is an almost impossible task to pick out just one track.
+With that in mind, the drummer was unable to narrow it down to less than eight when asked by Music Radar.
 We are going to take a look through these eight delights from various stages from the iconic band’s career that saw them go from session musicians starting out on their own in 1967 to Grammy-award winning global juggernauts.

 Mick Fleetwood’s 8 favourite Fleetwood Mac songs: